 2. What is the difference between Level 1, Level 2 and Level 3 charging?

-Stage 1 is a small 15-amp charger (usually included with the purchase of your electric vehicle), Stage 2 is a 40-amp charger that requires a 50-amp circuit, and Stage 3, also commonly known as DC fast charging, charges through a 480V DC plug, which is more for commercial use.
+Stage 1 is a small 15-amp charger (usually included with the purchase of your electric vehicle), Stage 2 is a 40-amp charger that requires a 50-amp circuit, and Stage 3, also commonly known as DC fast charging, charges through a 480V DC plug, which is more to benefit businesses and commercial areas.
 A higher amperage allows for more current to flow faster to your electric car.
 This will reduce charging times significantly (See FAQ#6 for approximate charge times).

 3. How much does it cost to buy and install an EV charger?